nextgis/nextgis_frontend/markdown/webmap.webmapmain.getcenter.md

 [LngLatArray](./utils.lnglatarray.md) \| undefined

+lngLat Array of two numbers representing longitude and latitude of the center of the map view.

 ## Example

 ```javascript
 // Mount Everest 27° 59′ 17″ N, 86° 55′ 31″ E
 webMap.getCenter(); // [86.925278, 27.988056]
 ```